itenium-be/jasmine-tut/README.md

 	- `*.js`: the suite with all sorts of Jasmine functionality tests
 	- proxyquire: plugin examples
 - babel: do a Babel transpilation before running the tests
+- typescript: Jasmine with TypeScript
+- Jest: Converted the Jasmine examples to Jest

 # Running the tests